khoy24/DS202FinalProject/README.md

 would be of interest to businesses like hotels, as they can adjust these factors to improve their profit and customer satisfaction.

+### Questions we will address:

+- How does the time of year affect hotel bookings?
+- What makes guests more likely to book these hotels / cancel their bookings?
+- How does the average daily rate affect bookings?
+- How does number of guests affect hotel bookings?
+- How does hotel type impact bookings?

+By investigating these questions we hope to demonstrate useful data about what factors affect hotel bookings.

 ### Data:

-This dataset includes information on hotel booking data from two hotels, one a city hotel, the other a resort hotel, between the 1st of July 2015 and 31st of August 2017.
+This dataset includes information on hotel booking data from two hotels, one a city hotel, the other a resort hotel, with data collected between the 1st of July 2015 and 31st of August 2017.

 There are 119390 rows of 36 variables.
-Variables are:
+The Variables are:
 - hotel : States what hotel the row represents data from.
 City Hotel or Resort Hotel.
 - is_canceled : value that indicates if the booking was canceled (1) or